 To contact a chaplain during regular work hours, you can:

 - Call (609) 853-6020 to reach the Department of Religious Ministries

 - Let your nurse know you would like to speak with a chaplain

-For emergencies outside of regular business hours, a chaplain can be reached through the UMCPP operator at (609) 853-6500.
+For emergencies outside of regular business hours, a chaplain can be reached through the PMC operator at (609) 853-6500.

 As part of your admission process, you can designate your religion and congregation if you so desire.
 If you do so, this allows us to coordinate with your clergy for them to visit you.

-Established in 1964 as a outreach ministry of the Princeton Clergy Association, this department is a partnership between the local faith communities and Princeton HealthCare System.
+Established in 1964 as a outreach ministry of the Princeton Clergy Association, this department is a partnership between the local faith communities and Princeton Health.